ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Worker
 ======

-This is a Budget Worker Proposal (`"1.14.XX"`) which provides funding through calendar year 2018 for:
+This is a Budget Worker Proposal which provides funding through calendar year 2018 for:
 * BitShares Core Team Roles
 * Collaboration Tools

 It intends to work in concert with the existing development resources including Abit, Alfredo Garcia, and the UI Team, led by Bill Butler.
-BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and `"committee-account"` using the Budget Worker Model [5]:
+BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the Budget Worker Model [5]:

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
 * Submitted invoices reviewed, approved and remitted within 5 business days
-* Compensation paid in bitUSD
+* Compensation paid in bitUSD (according to the rules set forth in [5])
-* All unused accumulated BTS returned to the Reserve Pool at the conclusion of the Worker
+* All unused accumulated BTS returned to the Reserve Pool at the conclusion of the Worker [5]

 Core Team Roles
 ===============